janscience/adaptationprimer/filter/README.md

 These spectra differ in two respects from the stimulus spectra.
 First, we see the high-pass filter effect of adaptation.
 Low frequency components are attenuated.
-Second, we have power at frequencies higher then the cutoff frequency of the stimulus.
+Second, we have power at frequencies higher than the cutoff frequency of the stimulus.
 This high-frequency power results from the non-linear shape of the *f-I* curves.

 > How does the adaptation time constant influence the response spectrum?